 Production feasibility was still a major priority for Oldsmobile, which remained actively involved in the development process.
 Based on the timetable, it appears that as soon as Thompson’s team came up with a viable-seeming idea, it was handed off to Oldsmobile engineers for evaluation and testing; McCuen wanted something that could replace the Automatic Safety Transmission in the near future.
 By early 1939, Oldsmobile engineer Harold N. Metzel was already overseeing the road-testing of some 5,000 preproduction examples of the new transmission.

 The other major mechanical change was a completely redesigned third (reverse) planetary gearset.
 In reverse, the second and third units acted together as a single compound gearset.
 The second-unit annulus was attached to and rotated with the third-unit sun gear while both the second- and third-unit planet carriers were splined to the output shaft.
-Reverse rotation was provided by releasing both the clutch and the brake band of the second unit; rotation of the second-unit sun gear, still driven by the fluid coupling turbine, would then cause the second-unit annulus and third-unit sun gear to rotate backward.
+Reverse rotation was provided by releasing both the clutch and the brake band of the second unit.
+Rotation of the second-unit sun gear, still driven by the fluid coupling turbine through the main shaft, would then cause the second-unit annulus and third-unit sun gear to rotate backward.
 Engaging a toothed reverse pawl locked the third-unit annulus in place, turning the carriers and thus the output shaft backward in reduction.
 The reverse pawl also served to lock the driveshaft with the engine off.

 The resulting transmission still bore a clear resemblance to the Automatic Safety Transmission it would shortly supersede, but it no longer required a clutch pedal or much driver intervention in most normal operation.
 In High, the transmission would start in first and then shift for itself through all four gears.
 The previous Low range was retained, allowing the driver to keep the transmission in first and second at speeds up to about 40 mph (64 km/h), but that was usually only necessary for steep hills or perhaps hauling a heavy load at low speeds.